 The German Studies Department is planning to offer a joint advanced language study abroad program and foreign study program (LSA+/FSP) in Berlin, Germany for the spring 2021 term.

 ABOUT THIS PROGRAM

 The German Department offers a combined advanced language study abroad and foreign study program in Berlin, Germany.
-Students take courses with the Dartmouth faculty director and local faculty members.
+Students take courses at Freie Universität Berlin with the Dartmouth faculty director and local faculty members.
 The academic program, conducted entirely in German, stresses an in-depth exploration of contemporary local culture, especially theater, and is complemented by excursions to historical sites and typically an extended trip to Vienna.